wso2/docs-ei/en/micro-integrator/docs/setup/deployment/kubernetes_deployment_patterns.md

 ### High availability

-The failure of this single worker node will take down the entire Micro Integrator deployment (depending on how many resources you have additionally).
+The failure of this single worker node will take down the entire Micro Integrator deployment (because we don't have an additional node to take over the workload).
 Also, if there is a failure in the single pod, there will be a downtime before a new pod is spawned again.
 This downtime can vary depending on the server_startup_time + artifact_deployment_time, which could lead to a significant downtime in your cluster.
 If this downtime is acceptable and does not negatively impact your requirements, this approach may be the easiest way for you to get started.
 Otherwise, to achieve high availability, you require more than one worker node (which avoids single point of failure) and multiple replicas of the pod (which avoids downtime).

 ## Multiple Replicas